jalalah/389Rfall18/week/4/writeup/README.md

 # Exploiting Cornerstone Airline's Vulnerability

-Upon hearing rumors of Cornerstone Airline's new server being vulnerable to a [command injection attack](https://www.netsparker.com/blog/web-security/command-injection-vulnerability/), I tested for the vulnerability myself.
+Upon hearing the rumors of Cornerstone Airline's new server being vulnerable to a [command injection attack](https://www.netsparker.com/blog/web-security/command-injection-vulnerability/), I tested for the vulnerability myself.

 A Command Injection attack is when a user (or application) is able to pass data to a system by tagging the data onto an already antincipated response.
 For example, if a system is expecting a username, you can provide the username and then add extra data after.
-With the additional data,the system will receive and execute it if it's vulnerable to a Command Injection attack.
+With the additional data, the system will receive and execute it if it's vulnerable to a Command Injection attack.
 Knowing about the rumors and the format of Command Injection attacks, I entered into Fred Kreuger's newly created server with a goal to exploit this potential vulnerability.

 Using netcat to connect to Cornerstone Airline's system, I entered the command: